‘The Sweeping Reveal’ – A Note on the Second Episode of Game of Thrones, S5

 What made me think of this as a particular type of cinema made for a small screen is that the image would not stand up to close scrutiny on a larger screen.
 We’d see how such a shot is constructed, the image might lack detail, the city on close scrutiny seems drawn in.
 But one doesn’t see this on a small screen.
 What one sees is a brave and frail though increasingly skilled young girl in a new, exotic and dangerous context.
 The shot is both spectacular and melodramatically expressive.
 Its spectacularity and expressiveness are both maximised on a small screen.
 And this is beginning to seem a characteristic shot in the series.

-Watching the first episode of Game of Thrones last night, I was struck by how satisfying the use of colour and composition are in the series: the richness of the imagery, the colour, the texture of the materials, the design of the sets and costumes.
+Watching the first episode of Game of Thrones, Season 5, I was struck by how satisfying the use of colour and composition are in the series: the richness of the imagery, the colour, the texture of the materials, the design of the sets and costumes.
 I’ve not yet thought through the expressiveness of imagery – is it ‘merely’ pretty or is the full expressive potential of these particular arrangements of line, colour, people, places and things being realised?
 This is something that intrigues me and that I mean to come back to at a later point.
 But what struck me immediately was how delighted I was by them; and how much I’ve missed this kind of pleasure at the cinema recently.
 Mad Max: Fury Road is about the only recent film I can remember making an impression on this basis; the rest of the films seemed grey or otherwise lacking in luminosity, thinly textured visually, mis-arranged (Jurassic World) and sometimes even un-arranged (Pitch Perfect 2).

 In this first episode of Game of Thrones one sees imagery that would be the envy of many a feature film but designed to be best viewed on a smaller screen.
 It’s not only a question of privileging close-ups or medium shots (though one detects that element as well, though decreasingly so) but more of keeping the image relatively simple with the eye drawn at most to a few elements or a clear arrangement of a handful of elements to be rendered not only delightful but legible on a smaller screen.
 Just as magazine covers tend to focus on faces or at most full-figure shots, rather than put landscape or busy arrangements of crowds of people on their covers, these type of shows are also designed to take optimum advantage of the context in which the majority of their viewers might be expected to see them (arguably the home television 1st, and the computer screen second)